notthewave/homepage/README.md

 - No remote fonts.
 The website loads the browsers default font.
 - Please complain
 - Send pull requests
-- meant to be portable (single file)
+- meant to be portable (single file with css and html)

 ## colors
 Colorscheme can be changed in